-In our study of the Word of God, we find ourselves, this morning, in the twentieth chapter of Luke's gospel, Luke chapter 20 coming to the conclusion of this rich twentieth chapter.
+In our study of the Word of God, we find ourselves this morning in the 20th chapter of Luke’s gospel, Luke chapter 20, coming to the conclusion of this rich 20th chapter.

 Perhaps more importantly than the chapter is the chronology.
 We are now late in the day on Wednesday of the last week of our Lord’s life.
 He will be crucified on Friday and risen on Sunday morning.
 This is Wednesday.

-The general consensus in the world is that Jesus was a man, lived and died, noble, insightful, wise, devout, religious, compassionate, sacrificial, well-intentioned and whatever other adjectives you would like to fit in.
+The general consensus in the world is that Jesus was a man, lived and died, noble, insightful, wise, devout, religious, compassionate, sacrificial, well-intentioned, and whatever other adjectives you would like to fit in.
 But a man.
-That's consistent, of course, with Satan's agenda because if Jesus is merely a man, then He is not God, He is not the Savior, the Bible is not true.
-Christianity is not genuine, it is a false religion.
+That’s consistent, of course, with Satan’s agenda because if Jesus is merely a man, then He is not God, He is not the Savior, the Bible is not true, Christianity is not genuine, it is a false religion.
+If, on the other hand, Jesus is God, if He is God, then He is the sovereign, he is in charge, the Bible is true, Christianity is genuine.
+This is the critical issue.

 That was obviously what the people believed because that’s what the leaders taught them.
 When Jesus claimed to be God, He became immediately a blasphemer.
 He committed the most heinous sin that they could conceive of in their religious system.
 To claim to be God was madness.